okom3pom/okom_vip/README.md

 ## TODO

-- Add option : Add or Update VIP Cards ...
 - Move html and js to a tpl file
 - Check if it's a guest order
-- Remove VIP card product from cart if customer is VIP
+- Remove VIP card product from cart if customer is VIP ?
 - Move Vipcard to a model
 - Fix tanslation Hard coded